tulika105/AI_pdf_summarizer/README.md

 How does it work?
 - Uploads a PDF (supports files with text only).
 - Extracts only the text (ignores images without OCR).
-- Uses LangChain with Mistral-8x7B to generate a summary.
+- Uses LangChain with Mistral-8x7B via groq api.
+- Incorporated CoT (Chain of thought) prompting to generate the summary.
 - Allows users to choose summary **length & format**.
 - Presents the summary in an easy-to-read format through the Gradio web interface.
 - This project is deployed on Hugging Face Spaces, making it accessible without installation.